 Pick the right spot.
 Be sure to allow enough room for air to freely flow into and out of the dehumidifier.
 Most of the models in our ratings release air through the top, but a few vent out the side.
 Regardless, they should have free space all around the dehumidifier.
-Your owner’s manual will have specifics for your model.
+Your owner’s manual will have specific instructions for your model.

 Close all windows and doors.
 Enclosing your space allows the dehumidifier to work more efficiently.

 Empty the tank regularly.
 When the tank is full, an indicator lights up and the dehumidifier shuts off.
 To keep the dehumidifier running when you’re out of the house, empty the tank regularly in high season.
 Or you can connect a hose to any of the tested dehumidifiers to divert the water to a drain nearby.
 Some dehumidifiers have a built-in pump that pushes water horizontally or vertically through the hose and into a sink or even outside (through a basement window, for example).
-There aren't any pump models in our current dehumidifier ratings, but we'll be testing more models soon.

 3 Top Dehumidifiers From CR's Tests